Indian Spring Wildlife Area - Private

 improved habitat.
 Bird houses and a feeding station were installed near the Spring.
 Changes underway in the Wildlife Area should allow native grasses, flowering plants,

-The pond on the property is home to some large catfish (up to 24 lbs), sunfish, and large red crawfish.
+The pond on the property is home to some large catfish (up to 24 lbs), sunfish, bass and large red crawfish.

 The wildflowers in spring are sensational especially with the cattle off the property.